darrylwest/spot-cache/README.md

 | data size | 4 | 256 | the size in bytes of the data value (can be zero)
 | data key  | n | mykey:2344 | specified by the key size
 | data value | n | my value for this key |

+## Contributors

+_Actively seeking contributors for testing, client implementations, etc._

+Here are the rules:

+* RainCitySoftware develops all software using TDD.
+All submitted code must include a complete set of unit tests, and if appropriate, functional tests.
+* We follow golang's idioms and best practices.
+All code must be formatted using go-fmt.
+* Please submit pull requests.
+After code reviews and possible modifications your code will be merged.
+* Code of conduct: you known the drill.
+The ACM's [Code of Ethics and Professional Conduct](https://www.acm.org/about-acm/acm-code-of-ethics-and-professional-conduct) says it all--don't be a dick.

+## License

+Apache 2.0

 ###### darryl.west | 2017-03-12 | Version 0.90.103-alpha